sezito2/JS-Practice-zito/src/0-PRIMS/playing-with-prims.md

 Let's start our JS journey by creating our own sandbox of primitives.

 <p class="note">
   Like always, let's start by creating a branch for this page, so we can separate our work.
+Use the following scheme: <code>PRAC/0-prims--lastname</code>.
 </p>

 ## 1. Primitives: Declaring & Assigning Variables